-Climate change has become a key concern for policymaking, and in some countries is seen as part of core economic policy.
-Cutting greenhouse gas emissions will require changes in technologies, production and consumption.
-To achieve climate change mitigation at acceptable economic cost, and within constraints of political feasibility, requires well designed policies.
-Meanwhile, communities and businesses will need to prepare for impacts from climate change and adapt to them, presenting a different set of challenges for policy, institutions and development strategies.
+Climate change is a key concern for public policy making, including as part of core economic policy.
+Decarbonisation will require changes in technologies, production and consumption, and means transition in some industries.
+Meanwhile, communities and businesses will need to prepare for impacts from climate change and adapt to them.
+Climate policy is contested and poses challenges for institutions and political decision making.

 Upon successful completion, students will have the knowledge and skills to:

-- Be familiar with the main concepts and debates on climate change economics and policy within countries;
+- Understand and contextualise key concepts and current debates on climate change economics and policy.

-- Understand the principles and practical application of key policy instruments for climate change in different contexts;
+- Critically reflect on the practical application of climate change policy instruments in different economic, social and political contexts.

 - Exam (20) [LO 1,2]